bergesinstitute/graf-method/book-3-unit-7.md

 1. I like cheap hostels.
 2. In the past, I used to like expensive and elegant hotels.
-3. The A train is especially beautiful.
-The G train is very fast.
-4. My favorite airport is O'Hare.
+3. My favorite airport is O'Hare.
 It is in Chicago.
-5. My favorite train station used to be Grand Central, but now it is Penn Station.
+4. My favorite train station used to be Grand Central, but now it is Penn Station.
-6. I used to love San Francisco.
+5. I used to love San Francisco.
 Now I prefer Los Angeles.
-7. Last night, I stayed at a hostel.
+6. Last night, I stayed at a hostel.
-8. Tomorrow, I'm going to wake up early in order to go to the bus station.
+7. Tomorrow, I'm going to get up early in order to go to the bus station.
-9. A plane ticket is usually more expensive than a bus ticket, but you can't go to Europe on the bus.
+8. A plane ticket is usually more expensive than a bus ticket, but you can't go to Europe on the bus.
-10. I never take taxis, I always prefer the train; it's cheaper.
+9. I never take taxis, I always prefer the train; it's cheaper.
-11. My flight departs (use salir) at 7 PM.
+10. My flight departs (use salir) at 7 PM.
-12. The best hotels are in Las Vegas.
+11. The best hotels are in Las Vegas.
 The worst hotels are in __________________.

 ## 2. Responder